 I remember hearing a professor say that “when you split the object, you split the ego,” which means when you make someone (the “object”) all-bad or all-good in your mind, you’re diminishing them and you’re diminishing your sense of reality (the “ego”), which is never a good thing!

 If you have difficulty ending a “chapter” in your life without making someone or something a villain, therapy can be helpful to learn to accept and embrace the complexity of life, which ultimately leads to a more satisfying experience of whatever you’re dealing with.
 Here’s more information about couples and marriage counseling.
-If you’d like to learn more, reach out to me here.
+If you’d like to learn more, contact me here.
 I look forward to speaking with you.